 Panoramic Media WCM component.

-To upload assets for use with the Panoramic Image viewer, see Uploading Assets.
+To upload assets for use with the Panoramic Image viewer, see Upload Assets.

 For the Panoramic Image viewer to work properly within Adobe Experience Manager, synchronize the Panoramic Image viewer presets with Dynamic Media Classic and Dynamic Media Classic-specific metadata so the viewer presets get updated in the JCR.
 To accomplish this synch, configure Dynamic Media Classic as follows: